Open-source indications & warning (I&W) intelligence

 How it works

-From messy public data to actionable intelligence.
+From fragmented open-source data to actionable kinetic threat intelligence.

 01